-Private Families.
 Wolfe's Pure Cognac Brandy.

 Wolfe's Pure Mederia, Sherry and Port Wine Wolfe's Pure Jamaica and St. Croix Rum.
 Wolfe's Pure Scotch and Irish Whisky.

 ALL IN BOTTLES.

-BEG leave to call the attention of the citizens of the States to the above Wines and Liquors, imported by Udolpho Wolfe, of New York, whose name is familiar in every part of this country for the purity of his celebrated Schiedan Schnapps.
-Mr. Wolfe n his letter to me, speaking of the purity of his Wines and Liquors, says: "I will stake my reputa-tion as a man, my standing as a merchant of thirty years' residence in the city of New York, that all the Brandy and Wines which I bottle are pure as im-ported, and of the best quality, az i can be relied up-on by every purchaser."
-Every bottle has the proprietor's name on the wax, and a fac simile of his ignature on the certificate.
-The public are respectfully invited to call and examine for themselves .--For sale at Retail by all Apothecaries and Grocers in
+BEG leave to call the attention of the citizens of BEG leave to call the attention of the control the States to the above Wines and Liquors, imported by Uрогрно Wolfe, of New York, whose name is familiar in every part of this country for the purity of his celebrated Schiedan Schnapps.
+Mr. Wolfe in his letter to me, speaking of the purity of his Wines and Liquors, says: "I will stake my reputa-tion as a man, my standing as a merchant of thirty years'residence in the city of New York, that all the Brandy and Wines which I bottle are pure as imported, and of the best quality, a lcan be relied upon by every purchaser."
+Every bottle has the proorietor's name on the wax, and a fac simile of his ignature on the certificate.
+The public are respectfully invited to call and examine for themselves .-For sale at Retail by all Apothecaries and Grocers in GEORGE H. ASHTON, No. 832 Market st., Phila.
+Philadelphia.

-GEORGE H. ASHTON, No. 832 Market st., Phila.
-Sole Agent for Philadelphia.
-Read the following from the New York Courier: Enormous Business for one New York Merchant We are happy to inform our fellow citizens that there is one place in our city where the physician, apothecary, and country merchant, can go and purchase pure Wines and Liquors, as pure as imported, and of the best quality.
-We do not intend to give an elaborate description of this merchant's extensive business, although it will well repay any stranger or citizens to visit UDOLPHO WOLFE's extensive ware-house, Nos.
+Sole Agent for Philadelphia, Read the following from the New York Courier: Enormous Business for one New York Merchant We are happy to inform our fellow citizens that there is one place in our city where the physician, apothe cary, and country merchant, can go and purchase pure Wines and Liquors, as pure as imported, and of the best quailty.
+We do not intend to give an elaborate description of this merchant's extensive business, although it will well repay any stranger or citizens to visit Upolpho Wolff's extensive wareouse, Nos.
 18, 20 and 22, Beaver st., and Nos.
-17, 19 and 21, Marketfield st. His stock of Schnapps on handready for shipment could not have been less than thirty thousand cases; the Brandy, some ten thousand cases-Vintages of 1836 to 1856; and ten thousand cases of Madeira, Sherry and Port Wine, Scotch and Irish Whisky, Jamaica and St. Croix Rum, some very old and equal to any in this country.
-He also had three large cellars, filled with Brandy, Wine, &c., in casks, under Custom-House key, ready for bottling.
+17, 19 and 21, Marketfield st. His stock of Schnapps on hand ready for shipment could not have been less than thirty thousand cases; the Brandy, some ten thousand cases-Vintages of 1836 to 1856; and ten thousand cases of Madeira, Sherry and Port Wine, Scotch and Irish Whisky, Jamaica and St. Croix Rum, some very old and equal to any in this country.
+He also had three large cellars, filled with Brandy, Wine, &c., n casks, under Custom-House key, ready for bottling.
 Mr. Wolfe's sales of Schnapps last year amounted to one hundred and eighty thousand dozen, and we hope in less than two years he may be equally successful with the Brandies and Wines.

 His business merits the patronage of every lover of his species.
-Private families who wish pure Wines nd Liquors for medical use should send their orders direct to Mr. Wolfe, until every Apothecary in the land make up their minds to discard the poisonous stuff from their shelves, and replace it with Wolfe's pure Wines and Liquors.
+Private families who wish pure Wines and Liquors for medical use should send their orders direct to Mr. Wolfe, until every Apothecary in the land make up their minds to discard the poisonous stuff from their shelves, and replace it with Wolfe's pure Wines and Liquors.